 This is just an example; you can use different wording, and your discount can be higher or lower.
 But for a buyer who needs to see a discount to feel good about buying, this is precisely the “hot button” that could push them to pick up the phone and call you.

 2. The Cash-Strapped Buyer

 Most markets are FULL of cash-strapped buyers.
-This person has low liquidity, limited cash in their bank account, and not a lot of buying power.
+This person has low liquidity, limited cash in their bank account, and not much buying power.

 The real kicker is, most cash-strapped buyers don’t care what kind of interest rate or monthly fees you charge (the example above is with a ridiculously high 9.85% interest rate and a $15 monthly servicing fee).
 Most cash-strapped buyers will gladly pay it because they only care about one thing: can they afford the monthly payment?

 3. The Hybrid Buyer

 The vast majority of the buyers in your market will fall somewhere between our definitions of “cash-rich” and “cash-strapped.”
 Some will have: